yuvalava/lava-sdk/README.md

 - `network` is an optional field that specifies the network from pairingListConfig which will be used.
 Default value is `mainnet`.

 - `geolocation` is an optional field that specifies the geolocation which will be used.
-Default value is `1`.
+Default value is `1` which represents North America providers.
+Besides North America providers, lava supports EU providers on geolocation `2`.

 ---